IBM/charts/repo/ibm-helm/ibm-odm-prod.md

 ## Prerequisites

-- Kubernetes 1.28+
+- Kubernetes 1.19+ with Beta APIs enabled
-- Helm aligned with the Kubernetes version.
+- Helm 3.2 and later version
 - One PersistentVolume needs to be created prior to installing the chart if `internalDatabase.persistence.enabled=true` and `internalDatabase.persistence.dynamicProvisioning=false`.
 In that case, it is required that the securityContext.fsGroup 26 has read and write permissions on the postgres data directory.
 You can update the permissions by mounting the volume temporarily or accessing the host machine and performing the following commands:

   ```console